citusdata/citus/ci/README.md

 make -C src/test/regress/ check-minimal EXTRA_TESTS='multi_create_table_new_features'
 ```

+## `check_all_ci_scripts_are_run.sh`

+This is the meta CI script.
+This checks that all existing CI scripts are
+actually run in CI.
+This is most commonly forgotten for newly added CI tests
+that the developer only ran locally.
+It also checks that all CI scripts have a
+section in this `README.md` file and that they include `ci/ci_helpers.sh`.

 ## `disallow_c_comments_in_migrations.sh`

 We do not use C-style comments in migration files as the stripped